slavachalnev/nickaustinbrown.github.io/_posts/2017-8-18-first-post.md

 ---
 layout: post
-title: "Nick Brown Launches Site"
+title: "created a site using gitpages"
 date: 2017-08-18
 ---